Wapsipinicon State Park & Quarry

 Introduction to the Weber Stone Company Quarry

-A discussion of the interior of the Weber Company's underground Quarry (sorry no photos) Click here to learn more about one of Iowa's greatest natural resources!
+A discussion of the interior of the Weber Company's underground Quarry Click here to learn more about one of Iowa's greatest natural resources!

 Brian Witzke (IGWS) talks about the quarry's environment of deposition (What the environment was like in eastern Iowa during the Silurian) (Key words: carbonates, reefs, salinity, laminated beds)